github/docs/content/actions/using-workflows/events-that-trigger-workflows.md

 {% data reusables.actions.branch-requirement %}

 Runs your workflow when an issue in the workflow's repository is created or modified.
 For activity related to comments in an issue, use the [`issue_comment`](#issue_comment) event.
 For more information about issues, see "[AUTOTITLE](/issues/tracking-your-work-with-issues/about-issues)."
-For information about the issue APIs, see "[AUTOTITLE](/graphql/reference/objects#issue)" in the GraphQL API documentation or "[AUTOTITLE](/rest/issues)" in the REST API documentation.
+For information about the issue APIs, see "[AUTOTITLE](/graphql/reference/objects#issue)" in the GraphQL API documentation or "[AUTOTITLE](/rest/issues)."

 For example, you can run a workflow when an issue has been `opened`, `edited`, or `milestoned`.